 Most businesses are required to carry insurance per industry regulations, leases, or client contracts.
 Therefore, business insurance typically falls in the camp of "ordinary and necessary" business expenses for nearly every trade, business, or profession.

 In addition to lowering your tax burden, insurance may save you a lot of money if you're ever faced with a covered lawsuit or property loss.
-Factor in that commercial insurance rates keep falling (related reading: "Procrastinators, Rejoice!
-Insurance Prices Continue to Fall") and you have all the incentive you need to invest in your business's protection.
+Factor in that commercial insurance rates keep falling and you have all the incentive you need to invest in your business's protection.

 What's that?
 You already have small business insurance and know that it's tax deductible?
 Well, don't leave here empty handed.
-Check out this list of other tax-deductible business expenses that American Express notes tend to get overlooked at tax time:
+Check out these other tax-deductible business expenses that American Express notes tend to get overlooked at tax time.

 Of course, your tax adviser or accountant is the only person who should have the final say on any of your tax concerns.
 Ask them about these items and your insurance premiums to get an accurate assessment of your total deductions.